ComputationalThermodynamics/MAGEMin_C.jl/docs/src/MAGEMin/MAGEMin.md

 - White, RW, Powell, R, Holland, TJB, Johnson, TE & Green, ECR (2014).
 New mineral activity-composition relations for thermodynamic calculations in metapelitic systems.
 Journal of Metamorphic Geology, 32, 261-286, doi: 10.1111/jmg.12071

 - Holland, TJB & Powell, RW (2011).
-An improved and extended internally consistent thermodynamic dataset for phases of petrological interest,involving a new equation of state for solids.
+An improved and extended internally consistent thermodynamic dataset for phases of petrological interest, involving a new equation of state for solids.
 Journal of Metamorphic Geology, 29, 333-383, doi: 10.1111/j.1525-1314.2010.00923.x